ScopeLift/foundry-template/README.md

 # ScopeLift Foundry Template

-A simple, opinionated template for [Foundry](https://github.com/foundry-rs/foundry) projects.
+An opinionated template for [Foundry](https://github.com/foundry-rs/foundry) projects.

 _**Please read the full README before using this template.**_